-Cognitive skills – remembering letters, shapes and sequences
+- Cognitive skills – remembering letters, shapes, and sequences

-Fine motor skills – finger dexterity, wrist and forearm control, and hand strength
+- Fine motor skills – finger dexterity, wrist and forearm control, and hand strength

-Gross motor skills – balance and body coordination
+- Gross motor skills – balance and body coordination

-Self-care tasks – dressing, bathing and self-feeding
+- Self-care tasks – dressing, bathing and self-feeding

-Is online occupational Therapy effective?
+Is Online Occupational Therapy effective?

 There is enough research to prove that telehealth occupational therapy is effective.
 Few of them are:

-Delivering allied health services to regional and remote participants on the autism spectrum via video-conferencing technology: lessons learned.
-Rural Remote Health
+- Delivering allied health services to regional and remote participants on the autism spectrum via video-conferencing technology: lessons learned.
+Rural Remote Health.

-Implementation factors are neglected in research investigating telehealth delivery of allied health services to rural children: A scoping review.
+- Implementation factors are neglected in research investigating telehealth delivery of allied health services to rural children: A scoping review.
 Journal of Telemedicine and Telecare.

-Telehealth as a model for providing behaviour analytic interventions to individuals with autism spectrum disorder: A systematic review.
+- Telehealth as a model for providing behaviour analytic interventions to individuals with autism spectrum disorder: A systematic review.
 Journal of Autism and Developmental Disorders.

-Parent perspectives of an occupational therapy telehealth intervention.
+- Parent perspectives of an occupational therapy telehealth intervention.
 International Journal of Telerehabilitation